Homemade Cat Food: Is It Safe and Healthy for Your Feline?

 5. Should You Cook or Feed Raw?

-Raw feeding is controversial due to bacterial contamination (e.g., Salmonella, E. coli), parasites, and inconsistent nutrient intake.
-Cooking reduces these risks and can improve safety.
+Raw feeding promises “natural,” but it carries real risks: bacterial contamination (e.g., Salmonella, E. coli), parasites, and inconsistent nutrient intake.
+Cooking reduces these risks and improves household safety.
+If you’re committed to raw, first review our raw diet safety guide and work directly with a veterinarian or credentialed nutritionist.

 6. Supplements Are Often Necessary

-• Or a commercial feline premix designed for homemade diets.
+• Or a commercial feline premix designed specifically for homemade diets

 7. Sample Cooked Recipe (Vet-Guided)

-A simple framework to discuss with your veterinarian or feline nutritionist:
+Use this framework to discuss exact quantities with your veterinarian or a feline nutritionist (final supplement dosing must be individualized):

 • 1 cup cooked ground chicken (no skin/bones)